Connor Wong Preview, Player Props: Red Sox vs. Orioles

 - The Orioles have the seventh-ranked team ERA among all league pitching staffs (3.93).

-- In his most recent appearance on Saturday against the Cleveland Guardians, the lefty went 7 1/3 innings, allowing one earned run while surrendering one hit.
+- In his most recent time out on Sunday against the Cleveland Guardians, the right-hander tossed seven innings, giving up one earned run while surrendering five hits.

-- In three games this season, the 30-year-old has a 2.60 ERA and 3.1 strikeouts per nine innings, while allowing a batting average of .150 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.